ipbyrne/mongo-encryption-query/README.md

 ### Encrypt Data (`encryptData`)
 Parameters:
 - Data: This is the data you want to encrypt.
-- Private Key JWK: This is the key you want to use for encryption
+- Private Key JWK: This is the key you want to use for encryption.
+- Enrypt Keys: This is a boolean flag you can set to control if the keys of the object should also be encrypted.
+This is `true` by default.

 This function is to be used whenever you are saving data into the database.
 You are expected to pass into this function the data to be saved and the private key you are going to use to encrypt the data to make the data queryable.